Singles event

-A singles event is an activity or program made available specifically to the romantically unattached, often with the underlying or explicit purpose of fostering dating or relationships among attendees.
+A singles' event is an activity or program made available specifically to the romantically unattached, often with the underlying or explicit purpose of fostering dating or relationships among attendees.

 A singles event with a cocktail party-type atmosphere is also sometimes referred to as a mixer.
+However, the term "mixer" can also refer to a networking event in general and not just one geared towards singles.

 Logistics

-Singles events are frequently run by organizations focused on building stability in their areas, such as religious organizations and community groups.
+Singles' events are frequently run by organizations focused on building stability in their areas, such as religious organizations and community groups.

 Some local businesses, sports teams, and cultural establishments also hold singles events.

 The themes of singles events can cover a broad spectrum.
 These can include, for example, ski trips, Academy Award viewing parties, dinners, holiday parties, art gallery visits, and Valentine's Day mixers.

 Some of the most strongly attended such events are the Christmas Eve parties targeted at young Jewish singles in major cities in North America, particularly the Matzo Ball and its large city competitors.

-Singles events have been an area of particular growth in singles-related commerce.
+Singles' events have been an area of particular growth in singles-related commerce.